LucaMalavolta/PyORBIT/docs/installation.rst

 ``pyDE``
 --------

-Installing from pip results in an error, so you have to install from source using the following commands:
+Installing from pip will results in an error, so you have to install the most up-to-date version from source using the following commands:

 .. code:: bash